-The search for independence and vertical integration on a large scale is rooted in IWC from the early years of the company under the direction of FA Jones.
-Then as now, the factory installed in Schaffhausen chose not to produce each of the individual components, concentrating especially on the movements and complications.
-Several years ago, some of the most outstanding achievements of haute horlogerie, such as perpetual calendars, tourbillons, minute repeats and indications of the phases of the Moon, are produced in the manufacturing workshops.
+The quest for independence and large-scale vertical integration has been deeply rooted at IWC since the company’s earliest years under F. A. Jones.
+Then, as now, the Schaffhausen-based company chose not to produce every single part down to the last cog, but focused especially on movements and complications.
+For many years now, some of haute horlogerie’s most outstanding achievements, such as perpetual calendars, tourbillons, minute repeaters and moon phase watches have been produced in the company’s own workshops.

-The decoration of the watch movements also has a long history in Schaffhausen.
-Even the first FA Jones gauges wore engravings and decorative elements.
-This is because, at that time, the custom among American watchmakers was to make boxless movements the focus of their showcases.
-In this way, they offered buyers the opportunity to become familiar with the complex internal workings of the watch, even though they never saw movement in the finished product.
+The decoration of watch movements, too, has a long history in Schaffhausen.
+Even the first F. A. Jones calibres featured engravings and decorative elements.
+The reason for this lies in the then common practice among American watchmakers of making uncased movements the focus of their window displays.
+By doing so, they gave buyers a chance to familiarize themselves with the watch’s complex internal workings, even if they never actually saw the movement in the finished product.

-Despite its complex decorative elements, the movements of the new 52000 caliber family retain their technical character.
-Thus, IWC Schaffhausen remains faithful to the spirit of engineering whose foundations laid the founder of the company, FA Jones, with production methods that already represented the most advanced avant-garde.
+Despite elaborate decorative elements, the movements in the new 52000-calibre family retain their technical character.
+IWC Schaffhausen thus remains true to the engineering ethos for which company founder F. A. Jones laid the cornerstone with production methods that, even back then, represented the state of the art.

 The newly developed Portugieser annual calendar shows the month, date and day in three separate, semicircular windows.
 Find out more.

 Turning time into chimes - in bygone days, people relied on the minute repeater to tell them the time even when it was completely dark.
 Find out more.